 Reflecting on Toronto Landmarks

-Over the course of 8 months working on the project it became clear that Torontonians have a mixed and diverse relationship to the built environment.
+Over the course of the project, it became clear that the built environment means different things to different people.
 Some barely noticed it.
 Others had a love-hate relationship.
-Still others had colourful memories and personal favourite places.
-The most exciting part of the process, for me, was learning about the rich variety of sensory memories and how they related to the differences in emotional experiences.
+Still others had colourful memories and strong connections to favourite places.
+This collection of stories and images attests to individuals’ rich variety of sensory memories and emotional experiences.

-Myself and visitors drew and took notes together.
-Groups from the Taddle Creek Playschool visited for workshops a group from the Centre for Addiction and Mental Health passed by for a tour.
-There was also an opening event.
+An opening event launched the project.
+3 groups from the Taddle Creek Playschool visited for workshops.
+A group from the Centre for Addiction and Mental Health passed by for a guided tour.

 I collected 43 stories as well as additional input in the form of participants’ notes and coloured postcards.
 I then visited many of the 43 locations selected by visitors and drew each of them.
 I turned these drawings into postcards, that I then mailed back to the storytellers to recognize their contribution.